 You will inevitably run across mail items that aren't yours, or that should be dealt with by someone else in the family, or someone you've hired to assist you in various areas of your life, such as a lawyer, accountant, etc.

 For each of these items, if you can delegate it right then, within two minutes, do so.
-If not, put a sticky note on it with the next action step to be taken (delegate to ________), and stick it in an inbox, basket, or file you've designated for paperwork you'll deal with during your weekly paperwork time (see step 4 of the Organize Mail Challenge for more information about this weekly appointment for yourself).
+If not, put a sticky note on it with the next action step to be taken (delegate to ________), and stick it in an inbox, basket, or file you've designated for paperwork you'll deal with during your weekly paperwork time (see the next article in the series, about the weekly session for organizing paper for more information about this weekly appointment with yourself).

 If you get something you don't need right now, but will need to reference in the future, place it in the right file right then and there, if possible.